open5e/open5e/source/monsters/tome-of-beasts/M/moss-lurker.rst

-**Mushroom-Poisoned Javelin.** *Ranged Weapon Attack:* +4 to hit, range 30 ft., one target. *Hit:* 5 (1d6 + 2) piercing damage plus 6 (1d12) poison damage and the target is poisoned until the start of the moss lurker’s next turn.
+**Mushroom-Poisoned Javelin.** *Ranged Weapon Attack:* +4 to hit, range 30 ft., one target. *Hit:* 5 (1d6 + 2) piercing damage plus 6 (1d12) poison damage and the target is :ref:`srd:poisoned` until the start of the moss lurker’s next turn.
 A successful DC 11 Constitution save halves the poison damage and prevents poisoning.